OCamlPro/superbol-studio-oss/README.md

 ## Building from sources

-Make sure you are authenticated and update submodules:
+If you build from a clone of the git repository, make sure to update submodules:
 ```bash
 git submodule update --init --recursive
 ```